Edward Wong Ching-yu

 Edward Wong Ching-yu (王證瑜; born 1982) is a Hong Kong permanent magistrate who was previously a practising barrister.

 Early life and education

 Wong was born in Hong Kong in 1982.
 He attended St Joseph's Primary School and St Joseph's College.

 In 2001, he began reading law at the City University of Hong Kong (CityUHK).
-In 2002, he was elected President of the Law Students' Society of CityUHK.
+In 2002, he was elected President of the Law Students' Society of CityUSU.

-Wong earned a Bachelor of Laws with Honours in 2004, Postgraduate Certificate in Laws at CityUHK in 2005, a Master of Arts in Philosophy at the Chinese University of Hong Kong in 2016, a Master of Public Administration from the University of Hong Kong in 2018, and a Master of Studies in International Relations at the University of Cambridge in 2024.
+Wong earned a Bachelor of Laws with Honours in 2004, Postgraduate Certificate in Laws at CityUHK in 2005, a Master of Arts in Philosophy at the Chinese University of Hong Kong in 2016, a Master of Public Administration from the University of Hong Kong in 2018, a Master of Studies in International Relations at the University of Cambridge in 2023, and a Master of Studies in Practical Ethics at the University of Oxford and Doctor of Philosophy (PhD) in Law at City University of Hong Kong, both in 2026.

 Private practice

 Wong completed his pupillage and began practising as a barrister at The Chambers of Anthony Francis Neoh, QC, SC, JP in 2006.
 Over the years, he handled several notable cases, including HKSAR v Tse Sui Luen (謝瑞麟) (DCCC 350/2006) concerning conspiracy to offer advantages to travel agents, HKSAR v Jockey Club Kau Sai Chau Public Golf Course Co Ltd (HCMA 641/2009), HKSAR v Lew Mon-hung (劉夢熊) concerning perverting the course of justice (DCCC 819/2013), HKSAR v Au Yeung Lai Hung Doris [2013] 3 HKLRD 576 in which the Court of Appeal laid down guiding principles on costs in criminal cases, and HKSAR v Lau Shing Chung Simon (2015) 18 HKCFAR 50 in which the Hong Kong Court of Final Appeal ruled on the admissibility of hearsay evidence.

 In addition to his private practice, Wong served as a Deputy Magistrate of the Judiciary of Hong Kong from 2014 to 2017.